Powerlearnproject/se-day1-assignment-JamesBasele/README.md

 Scenarios: Suited for projects with changing needs, where continuous improvement and faster delivery matter.
 Examples include software development, mobile app creation, or product enhancements.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

-Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
-Give examples of each.
 Software Developer: are the creative minds behind computer programs and systems.
 They design, develop, test, and deploy software solutions.
 Responsibilities:
 Writing code: Developers create the actual software by writing code based on design specifications.